Locatalyze

 Competitor mapping

-We query Google Maps for all businesses matching your category within a 500m radius of your pinned coordinates.
+We sweep multiple location providers — Google Maps, Geoapify and Foursquare — for businesses matching your category around your pinned coordinates, then confidence-weight the results so no single source skews the count.
 Each competitor is assessed by their rating and review volume to produce a competition intensity score (LOW / MEDIUM / HIGH) and a Threat Score that accounts for quality, not just count.
+Competition is scored within a 500m window; the underlying provider queries reach out to roughly 600–1,500m depending on category.

 03